Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: The curtain-driven regime: characteristics and scaling analysis

 The next step is to determine a typical time scale.
 Since the parcels are continuously lifted up and down in the recirculation cell over the water height with typical velocity $U_c$, we define the typical mixing time scale inside the cell $\tau_{mix}\equiv H/U_c$ such that in dimensionless form

-Further interpretation of the physical meaning of $\tau_{mix}$ and a discussion of its importance will be given in \S \ref{section:res_density}.
+This is the second time scale originally mentioned in the introduction and should give an indication of the time taken for the water in the recirculation cells to become homogeneous, and for the flow in the recirculation cells to become steady.
+A further interpretation of the physical meaning of $\ti{\tau}_{mix}$ and a discussion of its importance is given in Sect. \ref{section:res_density}.

-Now that we have established the typical velocity and time scales, they can be used to compute the length scale of the recirculation cell $L_c$ (see figure~\ref{fig:schematic_recirculation_cell}).
-We compute $L_c$ as the product of the surface current velocity produced by the bubble curtain and $\tau_{mix}$ such that $L_c \sim \tau_{mix}(gq_{air})^{1/3} $.
-In non-dimensional form, this yields
+Now that we have established the typical velocity and time scales, they can be used to compute the length scale of the recirculation cell $L_c$ (see Fig.~\ref{fig:schematic_recirculation_cell}).
+In dimensional form, $L_c$ is proportional to the product of the surface current velocity produced by the bubble curtain (with this velocity proportional to $(gq_{air})^{1/3}$) and $\tau_{mix}$ such that $L_c \propto (gq_{air})^{1/3}\tau_{mix} $.
+In non-dimensional form,

-Figure \ref{fig:L_cell_non_dimensional} shows the length of the recirculation cell $\tilde{L}_c$ obtained from the simulations for the left and right sides of the lock as a function of $\Fr/(\Fr+1)$ (see Appendix \ref{section:appendix_L_cell} for the detailed procedure to compute $L_c$).
-For the left side (figure~\ref{fig:L_cell_non_dimensional}a), the fit yielded
+Figure \ref{fig:L_cell_non_dimensional} shows the length of the recirculation cell $\tilde{L}_c$ obtained from the simulations on both sides of the lock as a function of $\Fr/(\Fr+1)$ (see Appendix \ref{section:appendix_L_cell} for the detailed procedure to compute $L_c$).
+For the freshwater side (Fig.~\ref{fig:L_cell_non_dimensional}a), the fit yielded